Nick Burnham drives the Boston Whaler 285 Conquest, a serious sportsfisher with family credentials.

-I’ve never been on a boat test that starts off with someone saying “If anyone would rather not do this, we’re more than happy to arrangce for you to catch the ferry across.”
+I’ve never been on a boat test that starts off with someone saying, “If anyone would rather not do this, we’re more than happy to arrange for you to catch the ferry across.”

-Self-preservation battles ego and I say nothing.
-“Good,” saying Nicolas, “if nothing else, this will definitely confirm to you how good the Boston Whaler is in extreme conditions”.
+Self-preservation battles ego and I decide to say nothing.
+“Good,” says Nicolas, “if nothing else then, this will definitely confirm to you all how good the Boston Whaler is in extreme conditions”.

 With that the warps are slipped and it’s too late to back out as twin six cylinder Mercury Verado 225hp outboards are nudged into gear.

 We’re in the South of France for a press event trying out the latest models from the Brunswick trio – Boston Whaler, Sea Ray and Bayliner.

 The event is being held on the beautiful island of Porquerolles.

 And the only thing standing between us and it are five miles of open water and the small matter of a Force 8 gale bang on the nose.

 Five minutes later we get the first taste of what we’ve let ourselves in for as we clear the harbour and the first wave lifts the Conquest high before its hull burrows down into the following trough.